 Brite Tone is technically a type of polyurethane, but not at all similar to the polyester resin that most people think of as ‘poly’.
 It is nowhere near as thick and bulletproof.
 More similar to lacquer in how thin the coats build and how scratch/dent resistant it is.
-That is to say, like lacquer, durability is adequate, possibly a little more scratch and dent resistant than lacquer, but not nearly as super tough and deadening as polyester.
+That is to say, like lacquer, durability is adequate, and not nearly as super tough and deadening as polyester.
 Brite Tone, when applied in moderation, is tonally transparent, like lacquer.

-Since there is very little in the way of first hand instructional info available, and because switching to a viable non-toxic finishing process has been such a game changer for me personally, I decided to write this article.
+Since there is very little in the way of advanced instructional info available, and because switching to a viable non-toxic finishing process has been such a game changer for me personally, I decided to write this article.
 The manufacturer’s recommended directions are a bit vague and oversimplified.
 When they say “fast building, high solids”, I take that to mean relative to lacquer, in that I end up spraying about the same amount of coats in the end, and the finishing process is essentially the same.
-This guide is not so much meant to be an intro to guitar finishing as it is for those who are already familiar with basic finishing skills and hvlp spray equipment.
+This guide is not so much intended to be an intro to guitar finishing, as it is for those who are already familiar with finishing and maybe looking to get away from spraying lacquer.

 For all it’s amazing qualities, there is a learning curve involved in switching from lacquer to Brite Tone.
 It is not as forgiving to spray as lacquer, and drips easier.
 The sweet spot is narrower.
 It’s all about good spray-gun technique, and laying down smooth thin coats.

 I like the Apollo 7500 spray gun with a 0.8mm needle for its super fine atomization.
-Set the material flow knob very low, opened only about 1/2 turn, with the fan control set a little less than halfway.
-Spray in slow, even, consistent, vertical overlapping passes, from about 6 inches away, while keeping a close eye on the flowout.
+Set the material flow knob low, opened only about 3/4 turn, with the fan control set about halfway.
+Spray in slow, even, consistent, vertical overlapping passes from about 6 inches away, while keeping a close eye on the flow-out.
 There should be just enough liquid material hitting the surface to flow out nicely without dripping.
 If you’re getting drips, move the gun faster and turn the flow knob down.
 Also be sure to have enough turbine pressure to spray full strength without needing to thin, about 7psi 130 cfm.

 Another plus is that Brite Tone is easier to sand than lacquer.
 No gummy pigtails, sands like a dream; cuts to clean white powder.
 Gold sandpaper works fantastic, and causes no fish-eye issues.

-Crystalac recommends 2-4 hours between coats, but this is not a realistic time-frame for instrument finishing.
-I’ve found 1 hour between coats to be fine as long you’re in a normal temperature and humidity range (above 65 degrees, below 50% humidity) It dries to the touch in less than 15mins.
-Blushing can occur in cooler or more humid weather, but does not need any special treatment to free up the trapped moisture, unlike like lacquer which often does.
+Crystalac recommends 2-4 hours between coats, but this can be tough as there are only so many hours of daylight.
+I’ve found 1 hour minimum between coats to be ok as long you’re in a normal temperature and humidity range (above 65 degrees, below 50% humidity) It dries to the touch in less than 15mins, but cures slower than lacquer, so 2 hours between coats is better.
+Blushing can occur in cool or humid weather, but does not need any special treatment to free up the trapped moisture, unlike like lacquer which often does.
 The blush will simply evaporate and disappear as it dries.
 Sunlight or a warm hair dryer can speed things up.

 Mask and spray color.